CENTRAL COAST SMALLBORE

 AND AIR RIFLE CLUB

 Central Coast Small B bore and Air Rifle Club is situated within the Kariong Regional Shooting Complex on the Central Coast and has a long history of smallbore and air rifle shooting in the region.
-Our main shooting days are Sunday (benchrest), Tuesday (benchrest), Wednesday (air rifle) Thursdays (benchrest) and other days by arrangement.
+Our main shooting days are Saturday PM and Sunday AM (benchrest), Wednesday AM (air rifle) Thursday AM (benchrest) and other days by arrangement.

 There is parking on site as well as enclosed toilets.